See Textbooks FAQs for help with questions about how the data is used.

 - Custom sort by Filled?
 (N/U)

-- If necessary, add in a Tab_Date column to the new spreadsheet (if necessary, move this column position so that it matches the Shipped table position)
+- If necessary, add in a Tab_Date column to the new spreadsheet (if necessary, move this column position so that it matches the Shipped table position and add an underscore if it's lacking)

-- add price by copying appropriate column (net new or net used) and pasting into a new column called Amount_Charged
+- add price by copying appropriate column (net new or net used) and pasting into a new column at the end of the sheet called Amount_Charged, so that after Edition, the order of columns is Tab_Date, N/U, Notes, Amount_Charged.

 - save as YrSemShipped table for the first list of semester

-For the second and third lists, append them to the Shipped table.
+For the second and third lists, append them to the Shipped table (make sure there are no blank rows in the shipped table).

 If any title has not yet been shipped, Amount_Charged field should be blank, not $0.00